- Home

 Grade 6-8

 View on concept mapThe perspective that algebra is a formal language with syntax and grammar for expressing mathematical ideas and relationships precisely.
-Mastering the 'language' enables clear mathematical communication.
+Viewing algebra as a language helps you see that learning algebra is like learning to read and write in mathematics.

 Definition